brittpinder/ios-reference/swift/memory-management/README.md

 * The heap is a more advanced data structure that allows you to allocate memory with a dynamic lifetime at any location rather than at a specific position (ex: the stack pointer)
 * It is more dynamic than the stack but less efficient
-* The heap is less performant than a stack for the following reasons
+* The heap is less performant than the stack for the following reasons
 	* When allocating memory, the heap data structure needs to be searched to find unused blocks of memory of the appropriate size
 	* When deallocating memory, empty blocks of memory need to be reinserted at the same location
 	* Multiple threads can allocate memory on the heap at the same time so it needs to protect its integrity by using locking or other synchronization methods